Hodge-Riemann property of Griffiths positive matrices with (1,1)-form entries: Abstract

 \section{Abstract}

-{The classical Hard Lefschetz theorem (HLT), Hodge-Riemann bilinear relation theorem (HRR) and Lefschetz decomposition theorem (LD) are stated for a power of a K\"ahler class on a compact K\"ahler manifold.
+The classical Hard Lefschetz theorem (HLT), Hodge-Riemann bilinear relation theorem (HRR) and Lefschetz decomposition theorem (LD) are stated for a power of a K\"ahler class on a compact K\"ahler manifold.
 These theorems are not true for an arbitrary class, even if it contains a smooth strictly positive representative.
-Explicit counterexamples of bidegree $(2,2)$ classes in dimension $4$ can be found in Timorin (1998) and Berndtsson-Sibony (2002).

-Gromov (1990), Timorin (1998), Dinh-Nguy\^en (2006, 2013) proved the mixed HLT, HRR, LD for a product of arbitrary K\"ahler classes.
-Instead of products, Dinh-Nguy\^en (2013) conjectured that determinants of Griffiths positive $k\times k$ matrices with $(1,1)$ form entries in $\bc^n$ satisfies these theorems in the linear case.
+Dinh-Nguy\^en proved the mixed HLT, HRR and LD for a product of arbitrary K\"ahler classes.
+Instead of products, they asked whether determinants of Griffiths positive $k\times k$ matrices with $(1,1)$-form entries in $\bc^n$ satisfies these theorems in the linear case.

-This paper proves that Dinh-Nguy\^en's conjecture holds for $k=2$ and $n=2,3$.
+This paper answered their question positively when $k=2$ and $n=2,3$.
 Moreover, assume that the matrix only has diagonalized entries, for $k=2$ and $n\geqslant 4$, the determinant satisfies HLT for bidegrees $(n-2,0)$, $(n-3,1)$, $(1,n-3)$ and $(0,n-2)$.
-In particular, Dinh-Nguy\^en's conjecture is true for $k=2$ and $n=4,5$ with this extra assumption. }
+In particular, for $k=2$ and $n=4,5$ with this extra assumption, the determinant satisfies HRR, HLT and LD.